nkon887/multiplex-staining/README.md

     ```Bash
     git clone https://github.com/nkon887/multiplex-staining.git
     ```
-4. Install FIJI on your PC https://imagej.net/software/fiji/downloads:
+4. Install Fiji on your PC https://imagej.net/software/fiji/downloads:
-5. Set up the `FIJIPATH` environment variable:
+5. Set up the `FijiPATH` environment variable:
    Go to `Start` - `Edit system variables` - `Environment variables`.
-There set the system variable `Variable name` to `FIJIPATH` and `Variable value` to the file location of ImageJ-win64.exe (of your `FIJI`)
+There set the system variable `Variable name` to `FijiPATH` and `Variable value` to the file location of ImageJ-win64.exe (of your `Fiji`)
 6. Copy the jar file im-jy-package-0.1.0-SNAPSHOT.jar from "path-to-the-cloned-multiplex-staining-directory/multiplex-staining/im-jy-package/target" to `jars/Lib` (manually or using Git Bash. `Lib` may not exist yet (only once).
     ```Bash
     mkdir -p path-to-Fiji/jars/Lib